11 FUN ADELAIDE DAY TRIP IDEAS

 For people who aren’t fans of the traditional zoo, Monarto Safari Park is worth checking out.
 An easy hours drive from Adelaide; you’ll have no trouble at all spending the day there.

-Spread over 1500 hectares, Monarto Safari Park has the honour of being the largest open plains zoo in the southern hemisphere, as well as one of the worlds largest.
-Over fifty species of native and exotic animals reside within the grounds of the park, all with space to call their own.
+Spread over 1500 hectares, Monarto Safari Park has the honour of being the largest open plains zoo in the southern hemisphere, as well as one of the world’s largest.
+Over fifty species of native and exotic animals live within the grounds of the park, all with space to call their own.

 Monarto also plays a hugely important role in the education and conservation of wildlife.
 Run by a conservation charity dedicated to saving species from extinction, the park runs successful breeding programs.
 It is home to species of animals that no longer exist in the wild.